BTW-Community/Mobs-Enhancement-Addon/README.md

 - Mobs' senses are strengthened, with further target distance and more points to check, instead of only doing an eye-to-eye check.
 - Mobs cannot see entities behind them unless they are very close.
 - Mobs can see through transparent blocks such as glass, leaves.
+- Mobs no longer try to watch the closest player.

 ### Zombies